Feline Red Blood CellsThis page contains information on Feline Red Blood Cells for veterinary use.

 2. The temperature range in which the component is to be stored.

-3. The contents or volume (standard contents, i.e., as prepared according to this Package Insert, is assumed unless otherwise indicated on the label or in Package Insert supplements).
+3. The contents or volume (standard contents, i.e., as prepared according to the Package Insert, is assumed unless otherwise indicated on the label or in Package Insert supplements).

 4. ABRI’s name, address, telephone number.